 $910,000 Verdict: Kelly Maron Et Al. V. Lake Health Systems And Dr. Timothy Pritchard Lake County, Ohio

-A surgical towel was left in Kelly’s abdomen after a June 2009 surgery to remove colon cancer and was not discovered until November 2009.
+A surgical towel was left in Kelly’s abdomen after a surgery to remove colon cancer and was not discovered for months.
 It caused the removal of two out of three of Kelly’s small bowel and massive digestive issues that will last her entire life.
-Tried in Lake County Court of Common Pleas, the verdict reached on August 30, 2012, for this case has been informally reported as the largest medical negligence verdict in that county’s history.
+Tried in Lake County Court of Common Pleas, the verdict reached for this case has been informally reported as the largest medical negligence verdict in that county’s history.

 $700,000 Settlement: Estate Of Jane Doe V. ABC Anonymous Kentucky Hospital

 Settlement of $700,000 for nursing negligence that led to the death of a 48-year-old schoolteacher after a surgical procedure.